Robert Caro, Gottlieb and the mystic chords of memory

 Whether Gottlieb has ever praised Caro:

-Caro: “I can honestly say that say that no such remarks have been made to me.
-The only remark that ever fell anywhere near that category is when we finished editing ‘Means of Ascent’ (his first Lyndon Johnson book).
+Caro: “I can honestly say that no such remarks have been made to me.
+The only remark that ever fell anywhere near that category is when we finished editing ‘Means of Ascent’ (his second Lyndon Johnson book).
 We worked on it all summer.
 And we were cutting it for some New Yorker excerpts and I think he said, ‘Not bad.’”

 “He likes to believe that,” Gottlieb, who in the film called Caro a genius, responds.
 “I can't imagine working with someone that long without at least saying, ‘Hey, pretty good.’”